AahilShaikh/The-Ultimate-Guide-to-Git/README.md

 ## How does Git Work?

 ### Git's File Structure
 Whenever you create a git repository with ```git init```, Git creates a hidden folder called ```.git/```.
-The dot tells your computer to hide the folder.
+The dot suffix tells your computer to hide the folder.
 Inside this folder you will see the following folder structure:

 .git/
 ├── hooks/